mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

    :align: center

-In order to enable the ssh again a monitor, mouse and keyboard is needed and of course it is not very handy to do on the drone's NUC each time you want to make a test.
-To address this issue a shell script is created that will start the ssh service automatically when the NUC is turned on.
+this issue is solved by creating a shell script that will start the ssh service automatically when the NUC is turned on.
-Here is the procedure to follow to correct this :
+Here is the procedure to follow to correct this:

-* Follow the steps of How to install SSH server in Ubuntu (only the top parts before step 1) of this link.
+* Follow the steps of How to install SSH server in Ubuntu (only the top parts before step 1) of `this link <https://www.cyberciti.biz/faq/ubuntu-linux-install-openssh-server/>`__.

-* Create a new file in */etc/* using :
+* Create a new file in */etc/* using:

 .. code-block:: shell